cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **isSequence()**

     A stream is a sequence if it has no overlaps.
-TODO: check that co-incident boundaries are properly handled

     >>> a = Stream()
     >>> for x in [0,0,0,0,3,3,3]: